Find and fix writing mistakes instantly

 The first sentence is a fairly standard, basic sentence without any extra clauses.
 You is the subjective pronoun and the subject of the sentence.
 It’s one of the unique words that does not have or need an antecedent, since this is the only way we can refer to someone in the second person.

 The second sentence utilizes another way of including subjective pronouns: as the subject of a relative or dependent clause.
-Where an object pronoun is used to refer to something being acted upon, its subject counterpart does the action itself.
-For more information, check this out.
+Whereas an object pronoun is used to refer to something being acted upon, its subject counterpart, the subjective pronoun, does the action itself.

 We are sorry that this post was not useful for you!